FrancescoZanella/SML_thesis_line_follower_robot/README.md

         - **MODEL_PATH**: Specifies the file path to the pre-trained model that the robot will load and use for making predictions.
 This path is crucial when the robot is running in production mode.

-        - **PLOT**: If set to `True`, the program generates and saves a plot of the model's accuracy over time during the robot’s operation.
+        - **PLOT**: If set to `True`, the program generates and saves plots in `plots/` folder of the model's accuracy over time during the robot’s operation with drift or without drift.
 This visual representation helps in evaluating the model's performance as the robot executes its tasks.

         - **SAVE_SENSORS**: When `True`, this parameter instructs the robot to save the sensor data it collects during the run.
 This data is then used to train a model or improve an existing one.

         - **SAVE_IMAGES**: If set to `True`, the program saves the images captured by the robot's camera throughout its operation.
-These images are crucial as they are processed by a pre-trained Convolutional Neural Network (CNN) to generate features that are used for training or improving the streaming machine learning model.
+These images can then be used to build embeddings or for future usage.

         - **VERBOSE**: When `True`, the robot provides detailed output during its operation, including predicted labels, actual labels, and the model’s accuracy at each step.
 This is helpful for debugging and understanding how the robot is performing its tasks in real-time.

+        - **LEARNING**: Determines whether the model should operate in online learning mode during inference.
+If set to `True`, the model will continue to learn and adapt in the presence of drift, allowing it to update its knowledge base in real-time.
+If set to `False`, the model will behave like a traditional batch machine learning model, maintaining its initial training without further updates.

+        - **ENABLE_RECOVERY**: When set to `True`, this parameter activates an additional algorithm that utilizes the robot's recent velocity data.
+If the robot loses track of the line, this feature enables it to attempt recovery by using the stored velocity information to guide its movements.
+This can be particularly useful in maintaining the robot's intended path even in challenging situations where the line may be temporarily lost.

 ## Operating Modes